rikardolajos/dynarr/README.md

 #include "dynarr.h"
 ```

-Allocate a dynamic vector with `daalloc()`, and free the memory resources with `dafree()` after use.
+Allocate a dynamic array with `daalloc()`, and free the memory resources with `dafree()` after use.
-Access the fields of the `dynarr` struct to see the details of the vector:
+Access the fields of the `dynarr` struct to see the details of the array:

 ```C
 typedef struct